-FORM 1.996(a).
+FORM 1.996(A).
 FINAL JUDGMENT OF FORECLOSURE

 This action was tried before the court.
-On the evidence presented
+On the evidence presented IT IS ADJUDGED that:

-1. Plaintiff,(name and address)....., is due
+1. Plaintiff,(name and address), is due

 Principal \$

 Interest to date of this judgment

 Title search expense

 Taxes

+Attorneys' fees

-Attorneys' fees Finding as to reasonable number Finding as to reasonable hourly r
+Finding as to reasonable number of hours:

+Finding as to reasonable hourly rate:

+Other·